Selebre!

 November 2025

-is a literary print and virtual magazine that showcases the work of writers of African and Latinx descent.
-Each issue is curated by a respected guest editor, who selects a variety of works that represent the diversity of the African diaspora and themes featured during the Mosaic Literary Conference.
+Mosaic is a literary print and virtual magazine that showcases the work of writers of African and Latinx descent.
+Each issue is curated by a respected guest editor, who selects a variety of works that represent the African diaspora and themes featured during the Mosaic Literary Conference.
 The result is a collection of literature that is both captivating and thought-provoking.